C0NSor18/dam_detection/docs/index.md

 ![](images/shuffle_diagram.png)

 This is important to know, because backpropagation benefits from diversified samples.
 Ideally, you would feed a batch with a diverse set of classes.
 Furthermore, when you are passing the data a next time (a new epoch), you would want the data in a completely different order from the previous epoch, since this also helps with backpropagation.
 In order to get a better sampling procedure, it might thus be a good idea to set a very high buffer size, but this has its limits because the buffer has to be filled, and is limited to the amount of available memory.
 As a compromise, it might be better to split up my one large TFRecord into multiple smaller ones.
-This is done in [TFRFilter.py](https://github.com/stephandooper/dam_detection/blob/master/scripts/TFRFilter.py), which also removes any corrupted records.
+This is done in [TFRFilter.py](https://github.com/stephandooper/dam_detection/blob/master/scripts/TFRFilter.py), which also removes any corrupted records or empty data slots.
 The final implementation then consists of using a block shuffle strategy, along with the regular shuffle method, depicted below:

 ![](images/block_shuffle.png)

 *15 August 2019*
 ## Working with TFRecords